Photo by Marvin Meyer on Unsplash

 Some people were entrepreneurs and founded companies, small, medium and big, while some others worked for these companies as employees, freelancers or consultants.

-Now we have entirely new categories on how work can be organised, with some mixed models for people who aren’t employees but aren’t entrepreneurs either.
+Now we have entirely new categories on how work can be organised, with some mixed models for people who aren’t employees but aren’t entrepreneurs either, and the arrival of the figure of the solopreneur.

 The gig economy